 African Americans had a good relationship with President Roosevelt and his team at the start of the war because of work by civil rights leaders like Mary McLeod Bethune and Roosevelt’s Black Cabinet.
 Eleanor Roosevelt helped make sure that Bethune was given a job on the advisory council set up by the War Department Women’s Interest Section.
 In this position, Bethune was able to start the first officer school for women and let African American women become officers in the Women’s Auxiliary Corps.

-As the economy got going again because of factories making things for the military, African Americans wanted to make sure that their service to the country earned them better jobs and more equal treatment.
+As the economy got going again because of factories making things for the war, African Americans wanted to make sure that their service to the country earned them better jobs and more equal treatment.
 African American labor leader A. Philip Randolph was important in this area.
 The leader of the railroad car porter’s union, Randolph got President Roosevelt to sign Executive Order 8802 which started the Fair Employment Practices Committee.
 The job of this committee was to make sure that there was no discrimination in the defense jobs.
-They forced companies that sold things to the military, such as the DuPont Corporation, Boeing, and the nation’s shipyards, to give jobs to African American workers.
+They forced companies that sold things to the military to give jobs to African American workers.

 During the war, the Congress of Racial Equality (CORE), founded by James Farmer in 1942, used peaceful protests like sit-ins to desegregate public places in Washington, DC, as its way of supporting the war.
-Members of CORE tried to get other Americans to support for their work by showing that Germany was using racism in America in their own propaganda.
+Members of CORE tried to get other Americans to support their work by showing that Germany was using racism in America in their own propaganda.
 After all, they said, if the United States was going to criticize Germany and Japan for not following human rights, the country should itself be a model.
-Indeed, CORE’s actions were in keeping with the goals of the Double V Campaign that was started in 1942 by the Pittsburgh Courier, the largest African American newspaper at the time.
+CORE’s actions were in keeping with the goals of the Double V Campaign.
 The campaign called on African Americans to win the two V: victory over America’s foreign enemies and victory over racism in the United States.

-Approximately 1 million African Americans served in the military.
-Initially, African American soldiers served in separate units and had been used as support troops and not been sent into the fighting.
-By the end of the war, however, the army needed men and African Americans serving in the front lines and flew planes.
-The Tuskegee Institute in Alabama had started a pilot training program for African American pilots.
-When the war began, the Department of War used the program to train Air Force pilots.
-First Lady Eleanor Roosevelt showed both her commitment to African Americans and the war by visiting Tuskegee in 1941, shortly after the unit had been organized.
-To get the military to give the pilots a chance to join the fight, she took a ride in a plane flown by an African American pilot to show the Tuskegee Airmen’s skill.
+Approximately one million African Americans served in the military.
+At first, African American soldiers served in separate units and had been used as support troops and not been sent into the fighting.
+By the end of the war, however, the army needed men and African Americans served in the front lines and flew planes.
+The Tuskegee Institute in Alabama trained African American pilots.
+First Lady Eleanor Roosevelt visited Tuskegee in 1941 took a ride in a plane flown by an African American pilot to convince the military to let African American pilots join the air force.
 When the Tuskegee Airmen did get their opportunity to fight, they showed that they were excellent pilots.

 Even though African Americans were ready to fight for the United States, racial tensions often led in violence.
 As many African Americans moved to find new jobs to support the war, they often moved closer to Whites.
 There were race riots in Detroit, Harlem, and Beaumont, Texas, in which Whites attacked their new Black neighbors.
 There were also racial fights at or near some military bases in the South.
 African American leaders such as James Farmer and Walter White, the leader of the NAACP, were asked by General Eisenhower to investigate complaints that Whites were mistreating African American men in the military.

-The work of leaders like Bethune, Randolph, Farmer and White helped start the Civil Rights Movement that would take place over the next 20 years and had better-known leaders like Martin Luther King, Jr. and Malcolm X.
+The work of leaders like Bethune, Randolph, Farmer, and White helped start the Civil Rights Movement that happened after the war and had better-known leaders like Martin Luther King, Jr., and Malcolm X.